1. The magical Bou Inania Medersa

 2. Take in the smells of the Tanneries

-Be sure to check out the world famous tanneries where they color animal skins.
+Be sure to check out the world-famous tanneries where they color animal skins.
 The smell is quite strong, take a bit of mint or a scarf with you.
-They will try to offer you “mint for free” on your way to the tanneries but we’ve seen a lot of people paying afterward. ?
+They will try to offer you “mint for free” on your way to the tanneries but we’ve seen a lot of people paying afterwards.

 3. Sunset on a rooftop

-It’s the first thing we do once we’re at a new place.
-Check the rooftop view if it has one.
+It’s the first thing we do once we arrive in a new area.
+Check the rooftop view if it has a great sunset point.
 Sit down and enjoy the sun setting behind the beautiful city of Fes.

 4. Fes Guide for the best price when buying a carpet / rug.